dts-m/MovieRama/README.md

   * Data storage and processing

  ## Run
-Open __.sln__ file, found at the root folder, with Visual Studio and when the solution finishes loading, press `F5`.
+1. Open __.sln__ file, found at the root folder, with Visual Studio
+2. Restore Nuget Packages for Solution (In the solution explorer right click the solution node and select `Restore Nuget Packages`)
+3. press `F5`.

 IIS Express should start and your default browser will spin up with the Application.
 First run is exceptionally slow since EF is autogenerating the Databases required by the application.